 Bas van Breukelen, Utrecht University

 Managing a core facility or shared resource department?
 Need help with gaps in your software pipeline?
 Want to try new methods like DIA proteomics?
-Do you need a free and easy way to share results with your customers?
+Do you need an easy way to share results with your customers?

 Need an elegant yet easy to use solution for data processing?
 Not sure where to begin when starting up a new lab.
 Let us help take the pressure off setting up a software pipeline so you can focus on the science.